Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-touch-plate.md

 ### Software Configuration

-With wiring complete, let’s move on to setting up your g-code sender to work with the touch plate. gSender and UGS (UGSPlatform) are easiest to configure for this style probe so we’ll show setup for both below.
+With wiring complete, let's move on to setting up your g-code sender to work with the touch plate. gSender and UGS (UGSPlatform) are easiest to configure for this style probe so we'll show setup for both below.

 [tabby title="gSender" open="yes"]